GM to recall 7M vehicles globally to replace Takata air bags

 GM said that although it believes a recall isn't warranted based on the factual and scientific records, it will abide by NHTSA's decision.

-The safety and trust of those who drive our vehicles is at the forefront of everything we do at General Motors," the company said in a statement.

-GM spokesman Dan Flores said Monday that none of the inflators have blown apart in the field or in laboratory testing.
-But he said GM doesn’t want a drawn-out fight with the government.
+Spokesman Dan Flores said Monday that none of the inflators have blown apart in the field or in laboratory testing.
+But he said GM wants to avoid a drawn-out fight with the government.

 “Although we are confident that the inflators in the GMT900 vehicles do not pose an unreasonable risk to safety, continue to perform as designed in the field and will continue to perform as designed in line with the results of our accelerated aging studies, we will abide by NHTSA’s decision to maintain the trust and confidence of customers and regulators,” he said in an email.